 - Now, here is where the ombre comes in.
 Transfer some of your darker nail polish onto a plastic sheet or any other smooth, disposable surface.
 Then dab your sponge in the nail polish and press it onto the ends of your nails.
 Repeat it on every nail.

 - Let it dry and cover your nail art with a clear topcoat.

 Who doesn't love glitter?
-Instead of applying a uniform distribution of sparkles, mix things up by applying it in a gradient.
+Instead of applying a uniform distribution of sparkles, mix things up by applying them in a gradient.
 For this, you can use either glitter nail polish or clear nail polish and loose glitter.
 You can apply both products easily with a sponge.

 For the purple nails in the picture above, I used a very similar technique to that of the two-tone ombre.
 The base coat is a solid purple, and I created a reverse-ombre look by using the sponge to apply glitter at the base of the nail instead of the tip.

 For the blue nails, I did something a little different.
 You'll notice that the base coat for all of the fingers except for the ring finger is a French manicure.
 I then used glitter to transition between the clear part of the French manicure and the blue part.
 To do so, I used the sponge to apply clear polish where the two colors met and then sprinkled on aqua glitter.
 For the ring finger, I applied pink hexagon flakes with a small dotting tool because the individual pieces are so small that they're difficult to handle with tweezers.
 Finally, I applied a top coat so that the glitter is sealed and secure.

-A simple variation of the two-tone ombre, this nail art will rack in the compliments.
+A simple variation of the two-tone ombre, this nail art will rake in the compliments.
 The only addition is a circular nail guide.
 I have created this guide with paper tape, but you can easily find these guides in the market.
 If you have a French manicure tip, that will work perfectly.
 Here are some simple steps to follow for the nail art:

 - Apply a base coat (here, I used yellow) and let it dry.